knpuniversity/oauth/knpu/coop.rst

 and start commanding your farm from the distance.
 Never again will you forget to feed the chickens!

 COOP also has an API.
-It's pretty simple, consisting of a few POST endpoints.
+It's simple, consisting of a few POST endpoints.
 To use it, you need to pass an access token in the API request.
 Exactly how this is sent depends on the API, but the most common method for API's that support OAuth is to send it via an Authorization Bearer header.